-But what features (i.e. filters) are the most important?
-It will depend on the texture and the initial choice of feature set.
+The number of filters needed will depend on the texture and the initial choice of feature set.
 Suppose one has a filter set modeled after V1 spatial filters.
 Some filters may be much more important than others in capturing the essential statistics.
 Assume that p(I) is the true model that has all of the essential statistics.
 This could be really complex, and we don't know for sure what filters to include.
-So Zhu et al.'s idea was to do something analogous to a Taylor series expansion, and order filters so that as one added more filters to p_M , it gets us closer to the true distribution p(I).
+So Zhu et al.'s idea was to do something analogous to a Taylor series expansion, and order filters so that as one added more filters to $p_M$ , it gets us closer to the true distribution p(I).
+But at some point, adding more filters doesn't move us closer to the true distribution.

 To do this, one needs a measure of "distance" between two distributions.
 We've already learned about d' in a completely different context.
-A more general measure is Kullbach-Leibler divergence (wiki): $D(p(I) \mid p_M(I))$.
-Zhu et al. showed that choosing filters that minimize the entropy of $p_M(I)$, they could move the distribution in the direction towards p(I).
+A more general measure is Kullbach-Leibler divergence (wiki): D(p(I) $| p_M(I) \rangle$ .
+Zhu et al. showed that by choosing filters that minimize the entropy of $p_M(I)$ , they could move the distribution in the direction towards p(I).